danybeam/ToDo-spec/Task Specification.md

    1. It is RECOMMENDED that they are separated with the character ':'.
 5. PROPERTIES MUST have a LABEL after the prefix.
    1. PROPERTIES MUST NOT have a space/blank character between the prefix and their LABEL.
-   2. These LABELS MUST be case insensitive when parsing.

 ### Switches